Skip to main content

 Agent's Codebase setup

-Agents in the MX-AI ecosystem are implemented as Python applications compliant to the Agent2Agent protocol.
+Agents in the MX-AI Ecosystem should be implemented as Python applications using the bat-adk library.
+The library facilitates the development of standard-compliant agents (A2A and MCP) and is based on the widely adopted LangGraph framework.
 In this guide, we provide suggestions on how to set up your agent's codebase, including the project structure, dependencies, and configuration files.

-Although you may choose your own structure, as long as you remain compliant with the Agent2Agent standard, the following structure is already well tested and integrates perfectly with the BR rApp SDK and the MX-AI ecosystem.
+Although you may choose your own structure, as long as you remain compliant with the Agent2Agent standard, the following structure is already well tested and integrates perfectly with bat-adk and the MX-AI ecosystem.
+Furthermore, it will facilitate any request from support on BubbleRAN's side.

 Agent2Agent (A2A)